 October 31 -‘The’ Florida Endemic

 Before heading to Oscar Scherer State Park, we made our fourth trip to Siesta Key Marker 5 to look for the Pectoral Sandpiper.
 This bird has become our number one miss of the year.
-Despite the fact that it’s not a common bird in Florida, it should have been a relatively easy find.
+Even though it’s not a common bird in Florida, it should have been a relatively easy find.
 After an hour, we again came up empty, though we did find 11 other shorebirds, including a Red Knot, Dunlin, and the ever-present Snowy Plover.

 Next, we met friends Suzanne and Gary at Oscar Scherer State Park.
 We decided to do our birding first while it was still cool.
 We took the green trail and were quickly rewarded with the sight of two Florida Scrub-Jays.
 We’ve observed these birds in five counties, and there’s usually a sentinel bird that signals either danger or an all-clear.
 They must know we are friendly, because we usually see more than one!
 The park also gave us great looks at an American Kestrel and a Red-tailed Hawk.